 Sodium, which comes from salt, can help to maintain certain functions, but too much can be harmful.
 Salt contains 40 percent sodium.
 For every 10 grams (g) of salt we eat, 4 g is sodium.

-Salt, or sodium chloride, is necessary for the human body.
-It helps to control fluid balance and the functioning of the muscles and the nerves.
-The human body regulates how much salt it contains.
-If levels are too high, we get thirsty and drink, and this speeds up the elimination of salt through our kidneys.
+The human body regulates how much sodium it contains.
+If levels are too high, we get thirsty and drink, and the kidneys speed up the process of getting rid of it.

 Contents of this article: